kammitama5/kammitama5.github.io/_posts/2018-7-11-Wednesday-July-11th.md

 ## I learned some things about myself today

  - I had a *really* interesting evening tonight!
 I pair-programmed with a guy named Frank during the day for about 8 hours, and I was really pushed.
+I was mentally wiped out afterwards.
 I really appreciate the patience he had with me to keep going.
  - One of the things I *really* have to work on is not being paralyzed by a large problem.
 Basically, being able to look at a problem and break it down into smaller problems.
 Right now, I rely too much on pattern matching.
 Every problem is a nail..or I'm looking too much for metaphorical "nails".